 Afterwards, we will head for Veracuz airport, where our tour ends in the afternoon.

 (There are frequent flights from Veracruz to México City.)

 YUCATAN PENINSULA PRE-TOUR EXTENSION

-Yucatan: Day 1 Our tour begins this evening at the city of Cancun, situated in the far northeast of the Yucatan Peninsula, where we will spend two nights.
+Yucatan: Day 1 Our tour begins this evening on the island of Cozumel, situated just off the northeast coast of the Yucatan Peninsula, where we will spend two nights.

 For birders, Cozumel is a very easy and productive spot, with a mixture of habitats ranging from coastal beaches, lagoons and mangroves to low woodland and large, overgrown pastures.
 No fewer than four endemic species inhabit the island, and from about September to April many winter visitors from North America are present.

 During the autumn months, Cozumel has occasionally been struck by hurricanes, as have so many coastal areas in the region.
 Severe hurricanes in the 1980s and early 21st century appear to have wiped out the endemic Cozumel Thrasher, which was formerly a common species on the island.
 The other endemic birds on the island fared better: Cozumel Emerald, Cozumel Wren and Cozumel Vireo are not uncommon in the shrubby woodlands that cover much of the island.

 We will also explore the woodland and weedy pastures for such Yucatan endemics or regional endemics as Yucatan Amazon, Yucatan Nightjar, Yucatan Flycatcher, Black Catbird, Yucatan Vireo and Rose-throated Tanager, and species largely restricted to Caribbean islands such as White-crowned Pigeon, Caribbean Dove, Smooth-billed Ani (uncommon), Caribbean Elaenia and the Cozumel form of Western Spindalis, a potential split.